-We’ve had some awesome moments of learning in fourth grade this week and last, and wanted to share with you a few…
+We’ve had some exciting and engaging moments of learning this week in fourth grade and wanted to share some highlights with you.